AndrewO-D/Climate-and-data-Analysis/README.md

 # Climate-and-data-Analysis
-precipitation analysis using Gauge and CMIP6
+precipitation analysis using Gauge and CMIP6 netcdf4 datasets